 Back links are like a vote for your site.
 Without back links, you’re not going to rank very well.

 Sites that only have a handful of back links will usually be outranked by competing sites with a stronger back link profile.

 A Note About Links In Blue Collar Industries

-After you get links from directories and social sites, a lot of link building comes down to creating great content that people are going to want to link to.
-To do this you really have to have the definitive answer to us some sort of question.
+After you get links from directories and social sites, a lot of link building comes down to creating great content.
+If you publish definitive answers to common customer questions, you will eventually earn some links.

-Sometimes this takes the form of outreach campaigns to people who are influential in your industry.
-Anytime that you can speak on the radio and on TV, or if he quoted in newspapers or magazines as the industry authority, that’s also going to help you a great deal.
+This can take the form of outreach campaigns to influencers in your industry.
+If you have an chance to speak on radio and on TV, or be quoted in newspapers or magazines, that positions you as an industry authority.
+That will help your SEO.
 Always seek opportunities to be heard on larger platforms and terrestrial media.

 One thing I want to talk about is affiliate links.
 These will apply more to online marketing than blue-collar websites.

 Affiliate links are any sort of link out from your site where you get compensation if someone makes a transaction on the linked site.
 We use affiliate links in certain places on this site, and have an affiliate disclosure.
 Federal law says you must have an affiliate disclosure on your site if you link out to other sites and there is some sort of sales commission in place.

 Anytime you have a link out from your site where you’re compensated, those need to be